jimmckeeth/Delphi-on-Linux-Setup/README.md

 ✅*Update*: To improve performance, especially if testing in a containerized environment, calls to `apt`, `yum`, & `dnf` use  `--no-install-recommends` or `--setopt=install_weak_deps=False` respectively, which prevents the installation of *recommended packages*, that are not essential for the core functionality.
 It also makes the script less likely to change unrelated packages you might need.

+## Detailed Usage

-The installation location changed now, so it isn't user specific.
-Also, the same script supports earlier versions of Delphi.
-It defaults to the latest, but you can specify any different version:
+It defaults to the latest, but you can specify any version and optionally override the package manager detection.

 Usage: `sudo SetupLinux4Delphi.sh [version] [pkgmgr]`